All Episodes

 Yeah.

-You're gonna be, you know, the FBI tampering as historic as it is, as Alan Dorshi would say, it's the tip of the iceberg.
+Just wait until the evidence comes out fully and the collusion between the prosecution, the agents, and the court, the judge, you're going to be, you know, the FBI tampering, as historic as it is, as Alan Darshu would say, it's the tip of the iceberg.

 Wow.

-So tell me a little bit about what you know of Keith's situation now in terms of uh his experience in prison.
+So tell me a little bit about what you know of Keith's situation now in terms of his experience in prison.

-He was sent to the shoe, he was hit by another prison as a special housing unit, by the way.
+That's a special housing unit, by the way.

 It's basically solitary confinement.

-They're definitely treating him worse than the person who punched them because he was punched and sent to the shoe, and then the person who punched him was released from the shoe, and he's still in the shoe.
+They're definitely treating him worse than the person who punched them because he was punched and sent to the shoe.

-They have scrubbed his uh phone list, you know.
+They have scrubbed his phone list.

-Myself, I was visiting him regularly every two weeks, and you know, they've been making up different excuses with Nikki and Sunil and Mark, and they can always sort of fit it into the narrative why they're not allowing him to be seen anymore.
+And they can always sort of fit it into the narrative why they're not allowing him to be seen anymore.

-They they sort of make up this weird excuse that sort of has to do with the criminal case or the civil case, shady with me, not even that.
+They sort of make up this weird excuse that sort of has to do with the criminal case or the civil case.

-He's being treated, you know, like uh a political prisoner, literally, and the more information he puts out there of how much he was railroaded, the more he's retaliated again.
+And the more information he puts out there of how much he was railroaded, the more he's retaliated against.

-So, you know, he's lost weight, his health is obviously not well.
+So, you know, he's lost weight.

-Um, he maintains his innocence and his spirit, but it's not healthy.
+He maintains his innocence and his spirit, but it's not healthy.

 What's done to him is really bad.

-You know, the most renowned just the most the most amazing FBI former agents saying that this is the worst tampering they've ever seen, and uh and the prosecutor's office calls it frivolous, and in the meantime, the prisoner is being tortured.
+You know, the most renowned, the most amazing FBI former agents saying that this is the worst tampering they've ever seen.

 You know, so thank you for this window.

-It's it's incredible that this happens.
+It's incredible that this happens.

 And I know I don't want that for my children.